 From what I can tell, the What to Expect books ran out of ideas after the 18-year mark.
 Too many variables and unknowns when kids become adults.
 The unpredictability and heaviness of watching our young adults find their way can be emotional Armageddon for a worrier mom like me.
 Note to you: don’t be me.

 If anyone dealt with an unpredictable and unstable world, it was Jesus.
 Yet, Jesus was straightforward when it came to His instruction on worry.
 His basic adage was, “don’t,” followed by a mini-discourse on food, drink, clothing, birds of the air, and lilies in the field which translates into, “God’s got this.”

 God does have our children, no matter the age or stage.
 He is with them, beside them, before them, and for them.
 Which turns out to be the only saving grace for us as moms as we learn to wade through these new and distant waters.

-After four years, I’ve learned that loving our kids from a distance looks like this:
+After four years, I’ve learned that loving our young adults from a distance looks like this: